dimmyvi/tigress/draft-art-tigress.md

 --- abstract

-Digital Credentials allow users to access properties like Cars or Hotels using their mobile devices.
+Digital Credentials allow users to access Homes, Cars or Hotels using their mobile devices.
 Once a user has a Credential on a device, sharing it to others is a natural use case.
-This document describes a sharing flow that allows an intuitive and seamless user experience, similar to sharing other digital assets like photos or documents.
-The sharing process should be secure and privacy preserving.
+This document describes a sharing flow that allows convenient and seamless user experience, similar to sharing other digital assets like photos or documents.
+The sharing process should be secure and privte.
 This document also defines a new transport to meet unique requirements of sharing a Credential.

 --- middle